Plan Your Visit

 - Outdoors (16)

 - Museums (25)

 Your local John Deere equipment dealer providing premier products, service and support since 1961.
 Numerous New York locations: Cazenovia, Chittenango, Clinton, Cortland, LaFayette and Oneonta.

 A full service family owned fine jewelry store with experienced jewelers, designers and gemologists.
 More than 25 years of offering custom designs appraisals and repairs with a friendly and helpful staff.

 A full service Chamber of Commerce offering business, relocation, education and program services.
 Get a full list of businesses and local events at the Chamber website.

 The Chenango Canal Association developed and maintains the Towpath Trail, a five-mile walking trail along the original historic Chenango Canal between Woodman Pond, Hamilton and Oriskany Creek, Solsville.
 Wildlife, wild flowers and many birds may be sighted.
 The Cottage Museum on Rt.
 20, Bouckville is open 10-5 daily, April - October.

 Art gallery representing professional artisans and artists in all genres.
 Hours: Thursday-Sunday, noon-6pm.
-We will feature thematic exhibitions throughout the season: April 2-Dec 22, highlighted by our "Homage to Elephants" fundraiser in August.
+We will feature thematic exhibitions throughout the season.

 Located on “old” or original Route 20 (now County Rt.
 54), Cherry Valley is a vibrant community of businesses and farms, history and the arts, with a purpose of preserving our place in history and conserving our natural and scenic resources.